tjohnston-softdev/rsi-facebook-reach/readme.md

 >
 > \-James Balm (BioMed Central)

-To reiterate, I am not suggesting that images replace text.
+To reiterate, this is not a suggestion that images replace text.
 You are able to include a short text description with an image post.
 Instead of relying solely on a long passage of text, you may upload a relevant image with a short description to establish context.
 It is a lot easier and quicker for the provider while more exciting and engaging for the user.
 Using a short description alongside the image is also a fair compromise for users who actively prefer text as opposed to images.

 \
 ![Picture post example](./images/post-types/pic-post.jpg)